corda/corda/docs/source/clientrpc.rst

 Wire security
 -------------
-``CordaRPCClient`` has an optional constructor parameter of type ``SSLConfiguration``, defaulting to ``null``, which allows communication with node using SSL.
-Default ``null`` value means no SSL used in context of RPC.
+``CordaRPCClient`` has an optional constructor parameter of type ``SSLConfiguration``, defaulting to ``null``, which allows communication with the node using SSL.
+Default ``null`` value means no SSL used in the context of RPC.

 Whitelisting classes with the Corda node
 ----------------------------------------